zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 1. Copy or move your YAML file to the `config/local/api-defs` directory in the directory with API Mediation layer.

-2. Run the following services to start the API Mediation Layer:
+2. Start the API Mediation Layer services.

     **Tip:** For more information about how to run the API Mediation Layer locally, see [Running the API Mediation Layer on Local Machine.](https://github.com/gizafoundation/api-layer/blob/master/docs/local-configuration.md)